 ii.
 Order for Compliance.
 The city can apply for and the court may issue an order directing that improvements or repairs be made or that any other action be taken that is necessary to bring the property into compliance with this section.
 Whenever the party is cited for contempt by the court and the city has executed the order of abatement, the city shall have a lien on the property for the cost of executing the order of abatement.

 iii.
 Civil Penalty.
 Civil penalties can be assessed for failure to comply with a final administrative determination or an un-appealed CHPB review committee decision under the provisions and guidelines for assessing such penalties for zoning code violations.
 Prior to imposing a civil penalty, the Planning and Development Department shall deliver a written notice by personal service or by registered mail or by certified mail, return receipt requested, to the person responsible for the violation indicating the nature of the violation and ordering corrective action.
-Where the violation is the failure to remedy a condition of neglect within the time periods provided by the Director, or designee, or the CHPB, no additional time period for compliance need be given.
+Where the violation is the failure to remedy a condition of neglect within the time periods provided by the Director or the CHPB, no additional time period for compliance need be given.
 The notice shall include information regarding the possible assessment of civil penalties and other possible enforcement actions.
 If this notice is appealed to the BOA, the CHPB shall not rehear any issue that was heard by the CHPB or could have been so heard had an appeal to the CHPB been made.
 Rather, the BOA shall limit the scope of its review to whether there has been compliance with the Director’s, or designee’s, determination or the CHPB’s determination, as applicable.

 2. Enforcement Alternatives.